keithalewis/math/opm.md

 ### Bond

-The simplest possible model has one instrument with initial price $x = (1)$ and final price $X(\omega) = (R)$ for all $\omega$.
+The simplest possible one-period model has one instrument with initial price $x = (1)$ and final price $X(\omega) = (R)$ for all $\omega$.
 Since $X$ is constant we can let $\Omega$ be any one element set.
-This is a riskless zero coupon bond having realized return $R$.
+This is a riskless zero coupon bond/cash deposit having realized return $R$.

 A common misconception is the lack of arbitrage implies the realized return $R\ge 1$ since $R < 1$ implies negative interest rates.
 Interest rates have been negative in many financial markets.
-For example, from
+For example, from 2016 to 2024 the Bank of Japan had a negative interest rate policy.
-2016 to 2024 the Bank of Japan had a negative interest rate policy.
+This was only available to large corporations depositing in the central bank, not the general public, but we are ignoring counterparty considerations.

 We can use elementary algebra to prove the no-arbitrage condition is $R > 0$.
 If $R\le0$ and $\xi=-1$ then $\xi\cdot x = \xi x = -1$